What is a bread improver and why does every commercial bakery use one?

 10. Common faults and fixes

-Mould within 3–5 days of packaging: Add calcium propionate E282 if the bread is pre-packaged and the formulation permits it. [src-059] FLAG: verify legal limit for the specific product category.
+Mould within 3–5 days of packaging: Add calcium propionate E282 if the bread is pre-packaged and the formulation permits it.
+Verify the legal limit for the specific product category.

 Coverage notes and gaps